-- Document completion of required degree plan courses up through the desired level of re-entry with an overall 2.75 or higher GPA (excluding developmental courses).
+- 1. Document completion of required degree plan courses up through the desired level of re-entry with an overall 2.75 or higher GPA (excluding developmental courses).
 A grade of "C" or higher in each nursing course is required.
 Failing grades in nursing courses to be repeated are not computed in the GPA.
 There will be a 0.25 GPA deduction applied due to previous enrollment in the nursing core courses to be repeated.
 This is to give slight advantage to students who have not already had the opportunity for enrollment in these Nursing core courses. - 2.
-Submit an application for re-entry to the Nursing program. - 3.
+Submit an application for re-entry to the Nursing Program. - 3.
 Submit a petition letter to the Nursing Review Committee if the student has previously withdrawn from or failed two or more nursing courses.
 The petition letter must address the student's academic standing at the time of any nursing course withdrawal and/or circumstances surrounding any nursing course failure, and what action the student is taking to improve his/her academic success should he/she be approved to re-enter the Nursing core courses. - 4.
 Repeat selected nursing courses completed three or more years prior to application for re-entry as recommended by the Nursing Review Committee. - 5.
 Students with 4 or more nursing course failures or who have a total of 8 or more nursing course withdrawals will not be considered for re-entry into the Nursing program. - 6.
 All students applying for progression, re-entry, or entry with advanced standing into the Nursing program must complete a background check using the agency specified by the ENMU--Roswell program.
 The background check must be completed within 30 days prior to the meeting of the Nursing Review Committee.
-Any student convicted of a misdemeanor within 36 months and/or felony within 7 years prior to the meeting of the Nursing Review Committee will NOT BE CONSIDERED FOR PROGRESSION, RE-ENTRY, OR ADVANCED STANDING into the Nursing core courses.
+Any student convicted of a misdemeanor within 36 months and/or felony within 7 years prior to the meeting of the Nursing Review Committee will NOT BE CONSIDERED FOR PROGRESSION, RE-ENTRY, OR ADVANCED STANDING into the Nursing core courses. - 7.
+Clinical rotations and on-campus labs are required to successfully complete the program.
+To attend clinical rotations, the student must meet and adhere to clinical guidelines of both the ENMU-R Nursing Program and the facilities where clinical rotations are conducted.